TREZOR One Review and Comparison

 The company is an active participant in the Bitcoin community and is highly respected among veteran Bitcoiners.

-TREZOR wallets in general support 700 coins and ERC-20 tokens.
+TREZOR wallets in general support over 1000 coins and ERC-20 tokens.
 The main supported coins are:

 - Bitcoin (BTC)